muratk5n/thirdwave/en/README.md

 "you can pay us back in yuan, at a discount if you chose to do so".

 Debtors could prefer that, creating additional demand for yuan raising its value..
-Actually B&R could be useful for such purpose alone.
+Actually B&R could be useful for this purpose alone.
 They got rid of the dollars they don't want, and created yuan demand in return.